 Assess is it for you?

-For the most part, this post will address the practical steps toward becoming a licensed home-based child care provider, but this is a very necessary first step – do you have the chops for child care?
+For the most part, this post will address the practical steps toward becoming a licensed home-based childcare provider.
+But this is an important and very necessary first step – do you have the chops for childcare?